 Consequently, in 1969 the Offices of Dean of Men and Dean of Women were merged to create the Office of Student Development.
 Typical of the times, Dr. Adams became Dean for the Office of Student Development while Dr. Cosby was named the Assistant to the Vice President for Student Affairs.
 Also, in an effort to change student’s perceptions of the office, all judicial functions were removed from the office and turned over to a local part-time attorney, who served as the Director of Student Judicial at the time.
 This director reported directly to the Vice President for Student Affairs.
 With the prevalence of change during the late 1960’s, two additional programs were added to the Office of Student Development—the programs and services for international students and the Institute of Black Culture.

 In 1973 as Dr. Art Sandeen was appointed as Vice President for Student Affairs, it was decided that it was time to change yet again.
 With Dr. Tom Goodale in the major leadership role of Dean for Student Services, the Office for Student Development’s name was changed to the Office for Student Services.
 Most of the services and functions of the office, however, remained the same.
 The one addition was that the office of Student Judicial Affairs rejoined the Office for Student Services.

 In the early 1990’s, programs and services for international students were transferred to Academic Affairs, and the Institute of Hispanic/Latino Cultures was added to the Office for Student Services.
 In fall 1998, the name of the office was changed again and has since remained the Dean of Students Office.
 The functions and services, as during prior changes within the office, remained the same.

-Today, the Dean of Students Office continues to be the primary generalist office in the Division of Student Affairs, and staff members frequently serve as an extension of the Office of the Vice President for Student Affairs.
+Today, the Dean of Students Office continues to be the primary generalist office in the Division of Student Life, and staff members frequently serve as an extension of the Office of the Vice President for Student Life.